japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KeyValueGroupedDataset.md

 spark.streams.active.foreach(_.stop)
 ----

-The most prestigious use case of `KeyValueGroupedDataset` however is <<spark-sql-arbitrary-stateful-streaming-aggregation.adoc#, Arbitrary Stateful Streaming Aggregation>> that allows for accumulating *streaming state* (by means of [GroupState](GroupState.md)) using <<mapGroupsWithState, mapGroupsWithState>> and the more advanced <<flatMapGroupsWithState, flatMapGroupsWithState>> operators.
+The most prestigious use case of `KeyValueGroupedDataset` however is <<spark-sql-arbitrary-stateful-streaming-aggregation.md#, Arbitrary Stateful Streaming Aggregation>> that allows for accumulating *streaming state* (by means of [GroupState](GroupState.md)) using <<mapGroupsWithState, mapGroupsWithState>> and the more advanced <<flatMapGroupsWithState, flatMapGroupsWithState>> operators.

 [[operators]]
 .KeyValueGroupedDataset's Operators